 Instructions

-- While the beef is marinating, peel and chop the onion into chunks in similar diameter as the beef.
-Cut the bell pepper as well.
+- Chop the onion and bell pepper into chunks a similar diameter as the beef.
+Skewer the beef chunks, onion, and bell pepper.

 - Heat the grill to the highest temperature.
 Once the grill is hot, add the skewers.
 Grill until they start to char, then flip to the other side.
 Cooking time depends on how hot your grill is and how well done you want your steak.
 For this video, I grilled about 1 to 2 minutes then flipped for another 1 to 2 minutes.